HillsMakan/sydneyhillsmakan/src/content/partner/brooklyn_fine_meats_-_seven_hills.md

 Enjoy sapecial savings with Brooklyn Fine Meats :

-* 5% off with purchases made at our locations when showing HMG International e-member card (excluding specials)
+* 5% off with purchases made at our locations when showing your HMG International e-member card (excluding specials)
-* 10% off online (excluding delivery and specials) at www.brooklynfinemeats.com.au - enter your exclusive discount code at checkout :
+* 10% off online (excluding delivery and specials) at www.brooklynfinemeats.com.au (pick up option is available) - enter your exclusive discount code at checkout :

 ## Brooklyn Fine Meats